tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 ---
 [Byblos](https://byblosdowntown.com/): 4.9/5.
 Eastern Mediterranean cuisine, always worth to go to, lamb ribs top recommendation.

+[Cheng du Street food 苍蝇馆子](https://www.chengdustreetfood.ca/): 4.5/5.
+Sichuan food, the quantity is not that big as it is in downtown.
+Can have a try if you want to taste Sechuan food in downtown Toronto.

 [Congee Queen](https://www.congeequeen.com/): 4.3/5.
 Ok food, various types of dishes, can have a try if walk by Eaton centre.

 [Contrada](https://www.contradarestaurant.com/): 4.7/5.
 Delicious food with special taste, only problem is the amount, a little less.